tkoz0/janko.at-puzzle-scraping/README.md

 Downloader script does not actually download all the puzzles from the website.
 For example, there are 20 Area-51 puzzles, but only 3 are downloaded.
 A possible solution is to enumerate puzzles and try to download pages individually.

+Another reasonable solution is to attempt to download higher numbered puzzles by looking at the numbers that already exist in a directory (or starting from 1 if it happens to be an empty directory).
+This process could try until finding a page without the "data" element, possibly the 404 page.